 The Blue Lagoon

 The Blue Lagoon is open from morning until late evening (depending on what time of year) and you can book an entry on the hour, any time of day.
 As a matter of fact, it’s often busiest around mid-day, so going slightly later in the afternoon could be a great idea.
 There are 4 different entry packages and to get there, you can take a convenient bus.
 You can also book treatments and a table at the restaurant, just contact us for more information.
+Be sure to book in advance if you want to get in!

 Visit Whales or Ride Horses